fluffy/blinky/box/Readme.md

 Upload the step. to .sendcutsend.com or jlcpcb.co

-3D print using the .3mf files
+3D print using the .3mf files.
+Set a inner brim of 7 mm on 1st layer seems to help with small holes.